srinivassaitangudu/helpers1/docs/work_organization/all.team_collaboration.how_to_guide.md

   out of work
 - Everyone should have 2 issues to work on at the same time to avoid getting blocked on others

+## Do not be an island

+- Instead of spending hours coding on your own, apply the following steps:
+  1. Identify a problem and describe it in the issue
+  2. Design solution or seek guidance from a more experienced team member
+  3. Communicate with the team and reach consensus on the solution
+  4. Write code

 ## Collaboration